gafter/Toy-Incremental-Parser/README.md

 3. **Newline Handling**: A newline is always attached as trailing trivia of the last token on the same line.
 If there are multiple consecutive newlines, only the first one is trailing trivia of the preceding token.
 The second and any additional consecutive newlines (not being on the same line as the previous token) are leading trivia of the next token.
 Newlines that appear at the start of the input (before any token) are leading trivia of the first token.
 This ensures that every newline in the source is captured in the parse tree.

 4. **End of File**: The end of a file is treated as a special token in the compiler.
 Any empty lines before the EOF are attached as leading trivia to the EOF token.

+While this demo doesn't implement program editing, the trivia attachment rules were designed with this use case in mind, ensuring that code transformations preserve formatting and comments in an intuitive way.

 ### The Blender (`IncrementalSymbolStream`)